-I've been writing about technology for over ten years, starting out as a writer and columnist in college for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.
+I graduated from Purdue University in 2012 with a Bachelor’s in Media and Public Communication and a minor in Media Production.
+I started out writing articles for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.

 Teardowns I've Worked On